-· In order to provide Scouting to our members, we must store and process their personal data including special category data (previously sensitive personal data) which includes medical details, disabilities or other special requirements and where relevant, religion to ensure we can make any necessary arrangements or adjustments.
+· In order to provide Scouting to our members, we must store and process their personal data including special category data (previously sensitive personal data) which includes medical details, disabilities or other special requirements and where relevant, religion to ensure we can make any necessary arrangements or adjustments (might include meeting halal requirements or respecting Sabbaths).
 Processing of special category data is limited to our members and is carried out with appropriate safeguards by us as a not-for-profit body.

 · We store and process personal data and special category data belonging to Adult Volunteers for the above reasons and for the purposes of disclosure checks and safeguarding.

 · We hold limited data on prospective members (name, DOB and contact email) to enable us to manage our waiting list.

 · We also maintain an email mailing list of interested parties to enable us to send out communications which enable us to further our objectives.
 Although this list includes non-members, we believe the processing of the personal data on this mailing list is also covered by our legitimate interests.
 We only hold the name and email address of individuals who have expressed an interest in the Group through being a prospective, current or previous member or supporter.
 We use this mailing list to provide interested parties with news on the Group which may include upcoming or previous events, recruitment drives, fundraising efforts and other news that furthers the objectives of the Scout Group.
 All parties can unsubscribe from the mailing list at any point.

 On an Annual Basis, we shall use the Census Aggregator function of OSM to capture ethnicity/disability/gender information from members.
 Adults must explicitly opt in to provide this information on behalf of their child.
 Aggregated census results are provided to The Scout Association for equality monitoring purposes.